magn0053/total-steam-price/README.md

 # Total Steam Price
 View the total price of all products on the [Steam](https://store.steampowered.com) store page.
-This is an extension of a project where I intend to include a lot more features, such as filters.
+This is an extension of a previous project.
+In this I intend to include a lot more features, such as filters.
 See the original work [here](https://beta.magn0053.dk/steam/steamcompare/totalPrice)

 # Testing